Tom Knowles (footballer): Yeovil Town

 On 30 November 2020, Knowles joined National League side Yeovil Town for an undisclosed fee signing a contract until the end of the 2021–22 season.

 Walsall

 On 4 August 2022, Knowles signed for League Two side Walsall for an undisclosed fee.

 Following the conclusion of the 2023–24 season, the club confirmed that they were in talks with Knowles regarding a new contract.

 Forest Green Rovers

 On 5 June 2024, Knowles agreed to join Forest Green Rovers following their relegation to the National League.

+On 22 May 2026 the club said Knowles was leaving the club after a paperwork error meant it did not have ability to extend his contract.

+Barnet

+Barnet announced the signing of Knowles on 24 June 2026.